ec-jrc/cbm/iacs_qa/sample_extraction/JRC_v2_notebook/README.md

 * Prioritization of covered parcels (but without completely excluding non-covered parcels)

 * Some more flexibility regarding the output will soon be introduced.
-We are also working on making the output more informative.
+We are also`1 working on making the output more informative.

 * In the upcoming updates, a lot of emphasis will still be placed on speed improvements.